Mangledwurzels FAQ

 - and being too drunk to remember the words, or play your

-So, one drink a night is our limit - and when you are arrive
+So, one drink a night is a limit - when you are arrive

-to play at a pub with a barful of real ales and ciders,
+to play at a pub with a barful of real ales and ciders on offer,

 it is sometimes very hard to maintain that level of professionalism!

-So - you enjoy the cider, and we'll try not to drool into
+So - YOU enjoy the cider, and WE'LL try not to drool too much into

 our instruments...